MrSaurabhMishra/Stock-market-portfolio/README.md

 Data is collected from **Yahoo Finance via `yfinance`**, covering major Indian stock symbols and indices.

 The portfolio demonstrates:
-- Extracting live stock market data using Python `yfinance`
+- 📈 Extracting live stock market data using Python `yfinance` for the following symbols:
+  - **NSE:** TCS, INFY, RELIANCE, HDFC
+  - **BSE:** ITC, SBI, ICICI
+  - **Indices:** Nifty 50, Sensex
-- Cleaning and preparing datasets for analysis
+- 🧹 Cleaning and preparing these datasets for analysis
-- Conducting exploratory data analysis (EDA) on stock trends and volatility
+- 🔍 Conducting exploratory data analysis (EDA) on stock trends, volatility, and price movement patterns for the selected symbols
-- Building interactive dashboards in Power BI for decision-making
+- 📊 Building interactive dashboards in Power BI for decision-making using these stocks and indices
-- Using SQL to generate insights from stock data
+- 🗃️ Using SQL to generate insights from structured stock datasets covering the above symbols

 **Selected symbols & indices covered:**
 - **NSE:** TCS, INFY, RELIANCE, HDFC